-- First Infraction:

-- Verbal warning

-- Second Infraction:

-- Detention & Warning Letter

-- Third Infraction:

-- Parental Conference

-NOTE: Students are not to accessorize the required school uniform with multi colored belts, blouses, or jackets.
-No big hoop earrings!

 - a.
+First Infraction:

+- i.
+Verbal warning

+- b.
+Second Infraction:

+- i.
+Detention & Warning Letter

+- c.
+Third Infraction:

+- i.
+Parental Conference

+NOTE: Students are not to accessorize the required school uniform with multi colored belts, blouses, jackets and scarves.
+No big hoop earrings.

+- d.
 Hair must be kept clean, properly combed and cannot be worn over eyes obstructing teacher-student eye contact.
-Dyed hair, multiple colors, patches, streaks, spots or designs are unacceptable for boys and girls. - b.
+Dyed hair, multiple colors, patches, streaks, spots or designs are unacceptable for boys and girls. - e.
 Girls: Earrings may only be worn in the ears; however large hoop, dangling and feather earrings are strictly prohibited.
 Earrings should be no larger than a quarter.
-Girls may not wear makeup, including mascara, eye shadow, blush, lipstick, and lashes. - c.
-Boys: Earrings or extreme haircuts with outlandish designs are never allowed to be worn by boys. - d.
+Girls may not wear makeup, including mascara, eye shadow, blush, lipstick, and lashes. - f.
+Boys: Earrings or extreme haircuts with outlandish designs are never allowed to be worn by boys. - g.
 Students are permitted to wear no more than one accessory per wrist (i.e. watch or bracelet) and/or one ring per hand.
-Necklaces are not to be visible at any time. - e.
-Leggings are not permitted. - f.
+Necklaces are not to be visible at any time. - h.
+Leggings are not permitted. - i.
 Sandals/ open toe shoes are not permitted.